TakeTwiceDailey/TakeTwiceDailey.github.io/_posts/2014-01-01-example-content.md

 ```
 ## Custom Message Classes

-To do bring attention to in-line text that I don't want the reader to miss, I have defined several custom message classes (inspired by those you can find on the Jekyll website) that can be used for various purposes.
+To bring attention to in-line text that I don't want the reader to miss, I have defined several custom message classes (inspired by those you can find on the Jekyll website) that can be used for various purposes.

 <div class="message">
   This message block can be used to emulate the previous code block, but use the native font instead.